Zopa Bank Account Review – Is It Worth Joining the Beta?

 Is It Worth Signing Up?

 If you’re eligible for the beta, this account could be a fantastic way to earn easy cashback and high interest on savings.
+You can also get £10 for free just for opening up an account with a referral link!
 However, you should keep your main cash reserves in a higher-yielding savings account to make the most of your money.

-To learn more and join the waiting list, check out Zopa’s official guide here: Zopa Beta Bank Account.
+To learn more, check out Zopa’s official guide here: Zopa Beta Bank Account.

 Previous